Alfred I. duPont Testamentary Trust: History

-Nemours
+Nemours Foundation

 The Nemours Foundation operates the Alfred I. duPont Hospital for Children in Wilmington; the Nemours Children's Hospital in Orlando; the Nemours Children's Clinics in Delaware, Florida, Pennsylvania and New Jersey; and the Nemours Mansion and Gardens.

 Leadership

 Following Alfred du Pont's death in 1935, Edward Ball controlled the trust until his own death in 1981.
 W.L.
 Thornton, former CEO of St. Joe Company and Florida East Coast Industries, succeeded Ball and was chairman of the trust for 23 years.
 Hugh Durden, corporate trustee since 1997, now a retired executive from Wachovia Bank, was elected chairman on January 24, 2005.

 Trustees

 Major investments shift

 The Trust was valued at $1.9 billion in January 1996.

 The St. Joe Company was originally owned by the duPont Trust.
 After the company went public, the duPont trust owned 70 percent of the 30.6 million shares outstanding.
 The company's stock did well, rising from 535/8 in February, 1995 to 1151/2 in December, 1997.
 The corresponding trust value increased from $1.1 billion to $2.4 billion.
 The problem was that duPont's will stipulated an annual disbursement of the amount equal to 3 percent of the trust's value.
 St. Joe's annual dividend of 20¢ only generated $4.26 million and the required payout was over $72 million, so the trust was forced to sell 4 million shares to invest in a security producing substantially more income than St. Joe.
 That left a 57 percent stake, which was reduced by additional stock sales to 23 percent.
 On May 28, 2004, the trust filed paperwork to divest as many as 12 million more shares, leaving an 8 percent ownership.

 On October 9, 2000, St. Joe divested its 54 percent interest in Florida East Coast Industries by distributing FECI Class B common shares to St. Joe shareholders; the DuPont Trust received a large block of FECI stock.